masgeek/android-signing-plugin/README.md

 clearly not fool-proof, however, so be mindful if you are signing multple APKs in a single job and/or signing step.
-If you are using the plugin's _Archive Signed APKs_ and/or _Archive Unsigned APKs_ option, the plugin places the appropirate artifacts in under the `SignApksBuilder-out/my-app-unsigned.apk/` directory in the build's archive.
+If you are using the plugin's _Archive Signed APKs_ and/or _Archive Unsigned APKs_ option, the plugin places the appropriate artifacts under the `SignApksBuilder-out/my-app-unsigned.apk/` directory in the build's archive.

 ### Pipeline